 Crime prevention

-Mizuho, as part of its social responsibility as a bank, is working aggressively to implement a wide range of measures against money laundering, terrorist financing, and losses as a result of illicit deposit withdrawals using cash cards (ATM cards), Internet banking, etc. and bank transfer fraud.
+Mizuho, as part of its social responsibility as a bank, is working proactively to implement a wide range of measures against money laundering, terrorist financing, and losses as a result of illicit deposit withdrawals using cash cards (ATM cards), Internet banking, etc. and bank transfer fraud.

 Preventing money laundering and financing of terrorism